dymium-editor/sherman/README.md

-# (General) Sherman -- a truly monstrous tree type
+# Sherman — a truly monstrous tree type

 It turns out that in the production of an editor, sometimes specialized data structures are used.
 Sometimes data structures are similar enough that they can be united into a single